Ratty188/assignment1/bio.md

 Hobbies/Interests - Golf, video games, brewing beer.
    -I have a wife and two cats and live in Atlanta, Ga.
+   -My wife and I are planning to leave Atlanta at the end of January for her job.

 ---------------
 Programming Background